Generic Name: vedolizumab (VE doe LIZ ue mab)

 Vedolizumab treats active disease and may help keep UC or Crohn's symptoms under control long term.
 Vedolizumab may also reduce the need for steroid medicines in helping to control symptoms long term.

-Vedolizumab is usually given after other medicines have been tried without success.
+Vedolizumab is usually given after other treatments have failed.

 Vedolizumab may also be used for purposes not listed in this medication guide.